danniel1205/tech-notes/system-design/topics/instant-messaging-system/readme.md

 ### Options

 Debates between `Leader based` or `Leaderless`.
 Amazon Chime uses DynamoDB which is leader based.
 And Slack uses MySQL cluster which is active-active with strong consistency.
 Alibaba Dingding uses Table Store which is also a leader based system.
-Using Cassandra(leaderless) should also be fine which has good performance but needs some mechanism to conordinate the message consistency on all nodes and the ordering (which could be easily handled in leader based).
+Using Cassandra(leaderless) should also be fine which has good performance but needs some mechanism to coordinate the message consistency on all nodes and the ordering (which could be easily handled in leader based).

 ### What other companies are using